mattcone/markdown-guide/hacks.md

 ## Color

 Markdown doesn't allow you to change the color of text, but if your Markdown processor supports [HTML](/basic-syntax/#html), you can use the `<font>` HTML tag.
-The `color` attribute allows you to specify the color using a color's name or the hexadecimal `#RRGGBB` code.
+The `color` attribute allows you to specify the font color using a color's name or the hexadecimal `#RRGGBB` code.

 ```html
 <font color="red">This text is red!</font>